sathishkumar04vsk/task-management-app/README.md

 - React
 - TypeScript
 - Tailwind CSS
-- Axios for API requests
+- Axios & React Query for API requests
 - Django REST Framework for the backend
+- Django Channels for WebSocket support
+- Redis for real-time updates
+- Docker for containerization
 - PostgreSQL for the database

 ## Setup Instructions